Durham University Home

 Dr. Hazel Sparkes

 Hazel completed her undergraduate degree and PhD in Chemistry at the University of Bath, she then moved to Durham to do a PDRA working for Professor Judith Howard, before being awarded a Leverhulme Early Career Research Fellowship which she held in Durham.
-She is currently working at the University of Bristol as the crystallographer and is researching solid-state phenomena including photo-induced solid-state [2+2] cycloaddition reactions, thermochromism and photochromism.
-She also carries out charge density studies into the bonding and atomic interactions in both organic small molecules and organometallic complexes.
+She worked at the University of Bristol as a crystallographer and researching solid-state phenomena including photo-induced solid-state [2+2] cycloaddition reactions, thermochromism and photochromism.
+She also carried out charge density studies into the bonding and atomic interactions in both organic small molecules and organometallic complexes.
+In 2024, she started working with OlexSys.

 Coure notes